Alyxion/nice-prompt/docs/mechanics/custom_components.md

 5. **Handle async initialization** - Use `mounted()` for setup that needs DOM
 6. **Validate props** - Define prop types in JavaScript
 7. **Clean up dynamic routes** - Always call `app.remove_route()` in `_handle_delete()`
+8. **Use pull pattern for large data** - Let the client request data when ready to avoid bandwidth bottlenecks

 ## Debugging